 If your child wants, they can pull this out on their own and go through some of the cards.
 They can draw pictures of the sentences and identify the different types of words.

 Your child can also create sentences on their own.
-Then, they can color code the nouns, verbs, adjectives, and pronouns that they used.
+Then, they can color code the nouns, verbs, adjectives, and pronouns they used.

 They can create a list of all of the nouns they find in the room.
 Or make a list of all of the verbs a cat could do.

-You could give your child sentences that are mixed up, and let them try to put them in the correct order based on the parts of speech.
+You could give your child sentences that are mixed up and let them try to put them in the correct order based on the parts of speech.

 5. Disney Tell Tale